Spectral Theory for Borel PMP Graphs: Examples from local-global convergence

+Another example concerns \textit{spectral gap}, which is known to be preserved under local-global equivalence (see \cite[Section~11]{HLS14}).
+Assume now that $(G_n)_n$ is a sequence of finite graphs that converges locally-globally to a bounded-degree Borel pmp graph $\G$ admitting uniformly integrable eigenfunctions.
+Then if each $G_n$ has spectral gap at least $\eps>0$, then also $\cG$ has spectral gap at least $\eps$.
+This follows easily from Theorem~\ref{thm: locglob spectrum}, together with the fact that for a self-adjoint matrix $T$ and a positive $\eps_0$, $\norm{Tf - \lambda f}_2 < \eps_0 \norm{f}_2$ implies that $\lambda$ is at most $\eps_0$ away from an eigenvalue of $T$.
+The other direction is false in general.
+Indeed, similar to Example~\ref{eg:locglob}, one can add a graph without spectral gap with increasingly small mass to a sequence of graphs with spectral gap bounded away from $0$ to obtain a local-global limit that has spectral gap.

-As another related example, we note that the \emph{cost} of the limit graph can also be computed given the costs of the approximating graphs; see \cite{at2020,CGdlS21}.
+On a related note, we remark that the \emph{cost} of the limit graph can also be computed given the costs of the approximating graphs; see \cite{at2020,CGdlS21}.
 Finally, we point out that the spectra of ($d$-regular) \emph{random graphs} have been the subject of extensive study.
 While several questions concerning the local-global convergence of sequences of such graphs remain open, many (partial) results are known; see, for instance, \cite{HLS14, BS18, BS19, BS22}.